 Treatment of patella dislocation

 Rest from any sporting activities and seek medical advice.
-An athlete who has had one episode of patella dislocation is often susceptible to another.
+If you have had one episode of patella dislocation you are often susceptible to another.